 When answering questions on who will be his successor after 2023, the Governor refused to specifically say but assured that delegates who are going to vote for the next person will do a diligent job.

-- 2023 Presidency: Bello Remains The Best Youth To Lead Nigeria – Mikel
+- my site 2023 Presidency: Bello Remains The Best Youth To Lead Nigeria – Mikel

 - Islamic Group Attacks Makinde For Protesting Against Buhari

 “On who will succeed me, I think one should allow the delegates to decide that because as you rightly know, Kano politics is something else you don’t sometimes interfere with and if you do you will be on your own”.